prathamJadhav/Blockchain-Assignment/README.md

 Dexter's Coffee is an online portal for Dexter to add transactions in a secure tamper-proof way.
 The transactions he creates are stored in a blockchain and are publicly viewable.

-The online portal is hosted here: https://dexters-coffee.herokuapp.com
+The online portal is hosted here: https://dexters-coffee.herokuapp.com (Note: You might face issue with private key if you use http on heroku app.
+Please use the above https link) (Note: Incase of a "too many connections" error please write back to us.
+This is introduced due to the service we are using for our database)

 ## New in Assignment 2 (Implementation of PoS consensus algorithm)
 ### Changes in Frontend and codebase